utmstack/UTMStack/README.md

   514/TCP (Used to send syslog logs)

+  1470/TCP (Used to send syslog logs)

+  2056/TCP (Used to send syslog logs)

   8089/TCP (Used to send logs through http post)

 - Open the following ports on the master for agents communication with master or probe/proxy: